andig/gravo/README.md

       ![Datasource](https://github.com/andig/gravo/blob/master/doc/datasource.png)

-  5. start creating dashboards and panels
+  5. start creating dashboards and panels:

+      5.1 for metric you can use the channel name if the channel is public or the channel UUID.

+      5.2 optional: If you use the UUID it's recommended to change the target name by adding the following line to "Additional JSON Data":

+          {"name": "Channel Name"}

       Example: